-This topic contains 0 replies, has 1 voice, and was last updated by Michael Resnick 1 month, 3 weeks ago.
+- This topic has 0 replies, 1 voice, and was last updated 6 years ago by Michael Resnick.

 I did not come to social dancing until eight years after Pat’s death.
 Even then, it was American contras and squares.
 I finally “got” English Country Dance a few years ago.